Skip to main content

 Detailed Configuration for the Jenkins Plugin

-Containers provide an easy and efficient way to deploy applications.
-But container images may contain open source code over which you don't have a full control.
-Many vulnerabilities in open source projects have been reported, and you may decide to use these libraries with vulnerabilities or not after scanning the images and reviewing the vulnerability information for them.
+Containers provide an easy and efficient way to deploy applications, however, container images may contain open source code which you don't have full control over.
+Many vulnerabilities in open source projects have been reported, and you may decide to use these libraries with vulnerabilities present or not after scanning the images and reviewing the vulnerability information for them.

 The NeuVector Vulnerability Scanner Jenkins plugin can scan the images after your image is built in Jenkins.
-The plug-in source and latest documentation can be found here on the NeuVector GitHub page.
+The plugin source and latest documentation can be found on this GitHub repository: NeuVector Vulnerability Scanner Jenkins Plugin.

-The plug-in supports two scan modes.
-The first is "Controller & Scanner" mode.
+The plugin supports two scan modes.
+The first is the "Controller & Scanner" mode.
 The second is the standalone scanner mode.
 You can select the scan mode in the project configuration page.
 By default, it uses the "Controller & Scanner" mode.

 For the "Controller & Scanner" mode, you need to deploy the NeuVector controller and scanner in the network.
 To scan the local image (the image on the Jenkins machine), the "Controller & Scanner" needs to be installed on the same node where the image exists.